What Women Should Know About Topical Spironolactone

 To make a vital point, exceptionally high doses of spironolactone are often prescribed to men wishing to undergo gender transition into women.
 Therefore, oral or topical spironolactone is typically prescribed for women only.

-Is spironolactone an effective hair loss treatment for women?
+Is spironolactone an effective treatment for women’s hair loss?

 Two studies highlight the effectiveness of spironolactone for hair treatment on women.
 A 2015 study found that 74% percent of research participants with hair loss found an improvement in hair growth.
-(05) The authors concluded that spironolactone is an effective treatment for hair loss in females, especially for women with high levels of androgen hormones.
+(05) The authors concluded that spironolactone is an effective treatment for women’s hair loss, especially for those with high levels of androgen hormones.

 Another study compared topical spironolactone to topical finasteride.
 A sample of 32 patients was treated with one of either topical solution for six months.
 When surveyed after treatment, 100% of participants were satisfied with their results.
 (06) However, topical spironolactone was a viable alternative to topical finasteride, as finasteride generated more side effects.